GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 1. Use [PageSpeed Insights](https://pagespeed.web.dev/) to view overall Core Web Vitals experience metrics on the origin, and specific information on an individual URL.
 2. [Search Console](https://search.google.com/search-console/about) can be useful to identify pages which need improvement where its page grouping feature works well for your site.
-3. If you have RUM data, then it is often the best option to be able to identify particular pages or segments of traffic with issues.
+3. If you have RUM data, then that is often the best option to be able to identify particular pages or traffic segments with issues.

 Whether you analyze field data you collect yourself or CrUX data, this first step is vital.
 If you're not gathering field data, CrUX data may be enough to guide you—again, provided your website is represented in the dataset.